bnguyen5/bnguyen5.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Bang, a third-year Ph.D. student (2022-now) in the Computer Science and Engineering department at the University of Notre Dame.
-I am a fortunate to be member of the _Data Mining towards Decision Making_ (DM2) Lab, advised and directed by [Dr. Meng Jiang](http://www.meng-jiang.com/)
+I'm fortunate to be a member of the _Data Mining towards Decision Making_ (DM2) Lab, where I am advised by [Dr. Meng Jiang](http://www.meng-jiang.com/)

 Prior to my Ph.D., I obtained my Bachelor's Degree from The College of Wooster in 2022 with a major in Computer Science and a double minor in Data Science and Communication Studies.